2023 Most Popular Online Computer Science Schools in the Great Lakes Region

 On average, compsci graduates from Franklin University take out $54,128 in student loans while working on their degree.

-University of Wisconsin - River Falls came in at #6 in this year’s edition of the Most Popular Online Computer Science Schools in the Great Lakes Region ranking.
-UW - River Falls is a moderately-sized public school located in the town of River Falls.
+With a ranking of #6, University of Wisconsin - River Falls did quite well on this year’s best schools for computer science students.
+UW - River Falls is a moderately-sized public school located in the distant town of River Falls.

-University of Wisconsin - Oshkosh came in at #7 in this year’s edition of the Most Popular Online Computer Science Schools in the Great Lakes Region ranking.
-Located in the city of Oshkosh, UW Oshkosh is a public college with a large student population.
+University of Wisconsin - Oshkosh did quite well in this year’s ranking of the best schools for computer science students.
+It came in at #7 on the list.
+Located in the city of Oshkosh, UW Oshkosh is a public college with a fairly large student population.

 Read full report on Computer Science at University of Wisconsin - Oshkosh